Best of the Camino

 Other Information

-Is it for me?Want to experience one of the world’s great pilgrimages but don’t have the time to do the full walk?
-Then this carefully designed itinerary will let you walk the two best sections of the walk in just a fortnight whilst still qualifying for your Compostela certificate.
-Graded as moderate overall, the first few days are the most strenuous, before the walking gets easier.
-Stay overnight in a mix of rural hotels and hostels all with private en-suite rooms.
+Is it for me?This itinerary is perfect for those who want to experience the highlights of one of the world’s greatest pilgrimages, but don’t have the time to do the full trail.
+With our first-hand knowledge and experience, we carefully designed this itinerary to ensure you make the most of two weeks on the trail whilst still qualifying for your Compostela certificate.
+Graded as moderate, expect the first few days to be the most strenuous as you walk over The Pyrenees.
+The trail then gradually climbs and falls over rolling hills before flattening out as you near Santiago.
+Overnight in a mix of rural hotels and hostels all private en-suite rooms.

 Pilgrimages | For those looking to follow a path of self-discovery.
 Our Pilgrimage and Camino routes take you on a journey through diverse landscapes and local flavours, while meeting like-minded adventurers along the way.